Types of Sleep Apnea

 - Cancer

-When your brain senses that your oxygen supply is low, it tells your heart to work faster.
-This leads to high blood pressure at night, and, eventually interferes with your body’s ability to regulate the sympathetic nervous system, triggering elevated blood pressure throughout the day.
+When your brain senses your oxygen supply is low, it tells your heart to work faster.
+This leads to high blood pressure at night and eventually interferes with your body’s ability to regulate the sympathetic nervous system, triggering elevated blood pressure throughout the day.
 It also hurts the heart, causing heart disease and, eventually, heart failure.
 High blood pressure can dislodge plaque in the arteries, leading to stroke.

-Many people who have what is known as “maintenance insomnia”–waking up at night–actually have sleep apnea.
-The loss of sleep, whether you’re aware of waking up or not, significantly impairs your brain’s ability to function properly.
+Many people who have what is known as “maintenance insomnia”–waking up at night–have sleep apnea.
+Whether you’re aware of waking up or not, losing sleep significantly impairs your brain’s ability to function correctly.
 You may become prone to depression and other mood disorders.
-You may lose short term memory and may lose interest in sex or other things you may previously have enjoyed.
+People also have an elevated risk of suicide.
+You may lose short-term memory and may lose interest in sex or other things you previously enjoyed.

 The link with cancer is more tenuous.
-Some studies show a strong link while other studies show little connection between cancer and sleep apnea.
-But it is likely that a body weakened by sleep apnea may have difficulty fighting cancer and may have additional risks related to the demanding treatments cancer requires.
+Some studies show a strong link, while other studies show little connection between cancer.
+However, it is likely that a body weakened by sleep apnea may have difficulty fighting cancer and may have additional risks related to the demanding treatments cancer requires.

 Treating Sleep Apnea

-The gold standard for sleep apnea treatment is CPAP, continuous positive airway pressure.
+The gold standard for sleep apnea treatment is CPAP, which is continuous positive airway pressure.
 This device consists of a mask you wear on your face, an air pump, and a hose that connects the two.
-The pump forces air into your nose and/or mouth to hold your airway open with the pressure.
-The treatment is highly effective when it’s used properly, but many people find it uncomfortable and therefore don’t wear it as much as they should, so they continue to have health problems.
+The pump forces air into your nose and/or mouth to open your airway with pressure.
+The treatment is highly effective when it’s used correctly, but many people find it uncomfortable and, therefore, don’t wear it as much as they should, so they continue to have health problems.

-Another option for treating sleep apnea is what are called oral appliances.
-We offer the very comfortable Prosomnus IA.
-The device is highly customizable which helps it become comfortable and effective for all types of patients.
+Another option for treatment is oral appliance therapy.
+We offer the very comfortable SomnoMed MAS.
+The device is highly customizable, which helps it become comfortable and effective for all types of patients.
 In general, oral appliances are recommended for people with mild or moderate sleep apnea, but people with a severe level can benefit if they are unable to tolerate CPAP.

 Surgery is not generally recommended, although some people can benefit, and it can work well in conjunction with other types of treatment.